Meetings and Events

 We encourage all groups to hold gatherings virtually when possible.

-- Events are limited to 50 percent occupancy of the space.
+- Groups can occupy a maximum of 50 percent of the event space.

-- Space must be configured to ensure 6 feet of distance.
+- Spaces must be configured to ensure that:

 - Exits must be configured to reduce bottlenecks when people leave.